-Birth Partners play a valuable role in labour and birth, in making you comfortable and supporting you to birth your baby.
-I share 6 things below, that a Birth Partner can do to nurture your birth experience:
+Birth Partners play a valuable role in labour and birth, in making you comfortable and supporting you.
+I share 6 things below that a Birth Partner can do to nurture your birth experience.

 1. Protect your Privacy & Birth Space

-Your Birth Space matters, it is important that you feel safe, comfortable and secure wherever you birth your baby and that you have privacy.
-Your birth partner can help to create your birth space when you go into labour, protect your privacy and ensure that you’re comfortable and have all you need.
-A dark environment away from bright lights helps to support the hormones for birth to be released.
+Your Birth Space matters, it’s important you feel safe, comfortable and secure wherever you birth baby and that you’ve privacy.
+Your birth partner can help create your birth space when you go into labour, protect your privacy and ensure you’re comfortable and have all you need.
 You may like electric candles, aromatherapy and soft music in the background.
 Discuss how you would like your birth space to be beforehand.
-An illustrative example, highlighting why the birth place matters is shared here.

 2. Be your Advocate

 I suggest to pregnant women to write their Birth Preferences or Plan.
-This is an educational task you can do with your Birth Partner, sharing your choices, so that your Birth Partner can better understand and support your wishes during birth.
-When you’re in labour, your Birth Partner can answer basic questions on your behalf, so that you are not outwardly distracted, enabling you to remain focused inwards, on your body, breath & baby – supporting the hormones that facilitate birth.
-For example, when you go into labour, your Birth Partner can time your contractions and telephone your midwife to inform them of your progress.
+This is an educational task you can do together.
+By discussing your choices and birth preferences with your Partner during pregnancy, they can better understand and support your wishes.
+When you’re in labour, your Birth Partner can answer simple questions on your behalf, enabling you to remain focused inwards, on your body, breath & baby – supporting the hormones that facilitate birth.
+For example, when you go into labour, your Birth Partner can time your contractions and telephone the midwife to inform them of how you are.